weronikadyczek/Azure-Analytics-and-AI-Engagement/sqldev/02 - Introduction to SQL database in Fabric/02 - Introduction to SQL database in Fabric.md

 Using a web browser of your choice, please navigate to this [Microsoft Fabric link](https://app.fabric.microsoft.com/home).

-1. Enter your AAD Username in the Email field, then click on the Submit button.
+1. Enter your AAD Username **AIAP.<YourCustomUserName>@fabcon25eu.onmicrosoft.com**
+  in the Email field, then click on the Submit button.
-> **During the workshop, you should have received a printed one-pager from the proctor or speaker.
-Please enter or copy the AAD User from that page.**
+>**During the workshop, you should have received a printed one-pager from the proctor or speaker.
+Replace <YourCustomUserName> with the value provided on that sheet.
+Then, enter or copy the AAD user from the page, for example: AIAP.user001@fabcon25eu.onmicrosoft.com**

 <img src="../../graphics/Introduction/Fabriclogin.png" alt="A picture of the Create a workspace blade on the right side of the page" style="width:400px;">